Interpuce/AurorOS/README.md

 Our lightweight, custom OS made without any existing kernel - directly from Interpuce!

-## Development note

-I fucked up the filesystem with AHCI introduction, so go back in time with commits.

-Only ATA supported so go to your BIOS and within disk settings, change AHCI to IDE (legacy IDE-emulation mode).

 ## Downloading

 Navigate to [Github Releases of the project](https://github.com/Interpuce/AurorOS/releases) and search for: